WittsMei/Facebook-Ad-Analysis-Project-Overview/README.md

 ### Interest Targeting
 - Under Campaign A, interest segments (7, 8, 19, 24, 25, 30, 63, and 65) resulted 0 purchases (Approved Conversions).
+- Interest segment 20 under Campaign A, segments 22 and 27 under Campaign B, and segments 22 and 23 under Campaign C resulted purchases in the lowest portion (0.3 - 0.4).
+However, the cost is almost twice even three times based on the highest Avg purchases (Avg Approved Conversions).
+This indicates that
 - Across all campaigns, the interests with codes 101, 29, 16, 15, and 107 drove the highest Approved Conversions.
 Focusing more ad spend on these interest segments could yield a higher return on investment.